Sarah Hammer L'11

 Adjunct Professor of Law

 Ms. Hammer earned a J.D. from the University of Pennsylvania Law School, an M.B.A. from the Wharton School of the University of Pennsylvania, and a Master of Studies from Oxford University.
-At Oxford, she wrote her dissertation on the legal rights of children.
-She is a Harry S.Truman Scholar and was selected for Global Board Ready Women.
-She has lived and/or worked in the Asia, the United Kingdom, and the United States.
+She is a Harry S.Truman Scholar and a Member of the American Law Institute.